loadsys/cakephp-codesniffer/README.md

 and checks code against the coding standards used by Loadsys.
 It is based upon the [CakePHP coding standards](https://github.com/cakephp/cakephp-codesniffer) with some customizations.

+:construction: *WARNING: This `php_codesniffer-2.x` branch is a work in progress to support `phpcs 2`.
+It is currently working, but is probably not accurate.*

 ## Installation